 § C5-12.
 Vote count.
 [Amended 12-6-1983 by Res.
 No. 83-1, Amended 9-6-16 by Chart.
 Res.
-No. 2016-03]
+No. 2016-03, Res.
+2019-01, 12-3-19]

-- A. Immediately after the closing of the polls, the Board of Supervisors of Elections shall determine the vote cast for each candidate or question and shall certify the results of the election to the Town Clerk who shall record the result in the minutes of the Town Commissioners. - B. If two candidates for Mayor receive the same and highest number of votes cast for Mayor, the person elected as Mayor shall be determined by a flip of a coin as provided in subsection D. of this section. - C. If two candidates for Commissioner receive the same number of votes, and, as a result of the tie vote neither candidate receives a sufficient number of votes to be elected, the person elected as Commissioner as between the two candidates with the equal number of votes shall be determined by a flip of a coin as provided in subsection D. of this section. - D. The chairman of the Board of Supervisors of Elections shall conduct the flip of a coin required to decide an Election.
+- A. Immediately after the closing of the polls, the Board of Supervisors of Elections shall determine the vote cast for each candidate or question and shall certify the results of the election to the Town Clerk who shall record the result in the minutes of the Mayor and Commissioners.
+Notwithstanding the foregoing sentence, the Board of Supervisors of Elections shall not count and certify any votes cast for any individual whose name does not appear on the ballot or voting machine.[Amended 12-6-2022 by Res.
+2022-02] - B. If two candidates for Mayor receive the same and highest number of votes cast for Mayor, the person elected as Mayor shall be determined by a flip of a coin as provided in subsection D. of this section. - C. If two candidates for Commissioner receive the same number of votes, and, as a result of the tie vote neither candidate receives a sufficient number of votes to be elected, the person elected as Commissioner as between the two candidates with the equal number of votes shall be determined by a flip of a coin as provided in subsection D. of this section.

+D. The chairman of the Board of Supervisors of Elections shall conduct the flip of a coin required to decide an Election.
 The person conducting the flip shall display the coin to the candidates, shall announce which face of the coin is "heads" and which face is "tails," and shall determine which candidate shall be "heads" and which candidate shall be "tails."
-The coin flip shall be conducted in a public location, and in the presence of the candidates, immediately following the determination of the votes cast for each candidate and before the Board of

-Supervisors of Elections certifies the results of the election to the Town Clerk.
+The coin flip shall be conducted in a public location, and in the presence of the candidates, immediately following the determination of the votes cast for each candidate and before the Board of Supervisors of Elections certifies the results of the election to the Town Clerk.
 Upon completion of the coin flip the Board of Supervisors of Elections shall certify to the Town Clerk that the winner of the coin flip is elected as Mayor or Commissioner.